-Issue Information More information Event of Default An Event of Default will occur if: Annexure A an Insolvency Event occurs with respect to the Issuer; the Issuer fails to pay the Face Value or Interest on the due date for payment and has not rectified that default within 10 Business Days; the Issuer commits a material breach of its obligations under the Terms that is remediable and does not remedy that default within 30 Business Days after receiving written notice of that default from the URF Note Trustee; the Issuer commits a material breach of its obligations under the Terms and that breach cannot be remedied, and the Issuer receives a notice from the URF Note Trustee referring to the breach and stating that in 30 Business Days an Event of Default will occur; or the URF Notes cease to be Listed without the cessation having first been approved by URF Noteholder Resolution, and the Issuer does not remedy that cessation within 30 Business Days after receiving notice of that cessation from the URF Note Trustee.
+Issue Information More information having first been approved by URF Noteholder Resolution, and the Issuer does not remedy that cessation within 30 Business Days after receiving notice of that cessation from the URF Note Trustee.
 If an Event of Default occurs and is subsisting, the URF Note Trustee may declare that all URF Notes are to be Redeemed for their Face Value plus any final Interest payment for the last Interest Period and may make a claim for this amount in the winding-up.
 The URF Note Trustee must require all of the URF Notes to be fully (but not partially) Redeemed if an Event of Default occurs and is subsisting, it is so directed by Special Resolution, it is indemnified to its reasonable satisfaction and is not restricted or prohibited from taking such action by any court order or any applicable law.
 Unless the URF Note Trustee is obliged to take action to enforce the rights of the URF Noteholders and fails to do so within 20 Business Days, individual URF Noteholders are not entitled to take action to require the Redemption of their URF Notes.
 If any URF Noteholder takes any action to enforce the obligations of the Issuer under the URF Notes following a failure by the Trustee to take any action it is required to take under the Trust Deed or the Terms within the required time periods, then such Noteholder must take such action in its own name and not in the name of the Trustee.
-In addition, to realise your investment, you can sell your URF Notes on the ASX, unless the Event of Default arises as result of the URF Notes ceasing to be Listed on the ASX Even if the URF Notes remain Listed on the ASX, there is a risk that the liquidity of URF Notes may be low, and you may not be able to sell your URF Notes at an acceptable price or at all
+In addition, to realise your investment, you can sell your URF Notes on the ASX, unless the Event of Default arises as result of the URF Notes ceasing to be Listed on the ASX.
+No security or guarantee URF Notes are not secured by any assets of the Issuer or its controlled entities and do not have the benefit of any guarantee from any controlled entities of the Issuer.
+Voting rights for URF Noteholders at Unitholder meetings URF Noteholders do not have a right to vote at meetings of Unitholders of the Fund.
+URF Noteholders may vote at the meetings for URF Noteholders in accordance with the Trust Deed.
+Section 5.4 Issuer rights to issue further securities Subject to the Terms of the Notes, the Issuer has the right to issue additional URF Notes and has the right to issue other securities that have the same or different, interest or distribution rates; maturities; or terms and conditions to URF Notes and which may rank after, equally with, or ahead of URF Notes whether or not secured.
+If such securities rank ahead of URF Notes, they may affect your ability to recover Interest or Face Value due to you on an Insolvency Event or the occurrence of any other Event of Default.
+A holding of URF Notes does not confer any right to participate in further issues of securities by the Issuer.
+Annexure A